syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Server-side-event-arguments-in-ASP-Grid.md

     ### OnServerRecordDoubleClick

 The **OnServerRecordDoubleClick** event is triggered when any grid record is double clicked.
-The details of the record double clicked can be obtained at the server side which is explained in the below table.
+The details of the record double clicked can be obtained from the server-side which is explained in the following table.

 _Table 3: Syncfusion.JavaScript.Web.GridEventArgs arguments of OnServerRecordDoubleClick event_